 - collect sticks and rocks in the forest

 Whatever you and your child will enjoy should make it on your bucket list.
-Of course, when school starts, you will still have weekends, but from what other mamas tell me, time flies.
-So I am trying to get the most done now.
+Of course, when school starts, you will still have weekends, but when school is in session, time flies.
 The point is to have quality time with your child.
 It will help them open up and talk to you about all their feelings about school.

-The school has given me a list of items necessary for my little one to start school this year.
-The list was simple enough, and after a few flyers in the mail and comparison shopping, I managed to get the list done fairly easily (more on my top picks soon).
+In elementary, the school gives a list of items necessary to start school with.
+The list is simple enough, and after a few flyers in the mail and comparison shopping, it’s fairly easy to round up everything(click here to read how we handle school supplies).

-I made my own list as well, which included other things he will need like new running shoes, gym clothes, a fall jacket, etc. It doesn’t seem like much, but when everyone is hitting the stores at the same time, sizes run out fast.
+Compile your own list too, including things like new running shoes, gym clothes, a fall jacket, etc. It doesn’t seem like much, but when everyone is hitting the stores at the same time, sizes run out fast.

-Once my guy started preschool, I knew I needed more that one little spot to display his drawings.
+Once my boys started school, I knew I needed more that one little spot to display their drawings.
 They come at such a fast pace in the house!
-So I decided to get an inexpensive poster-size Bristol board and hang it right smack in the kitchen where we can all see.
-My twins even have a couple of things up on the board as well, and everyone feels very special to see their work on display!
+So I decided to get an inexpensive poster-size cork board and hang it right smack in the kitchen where we can all see.
+Everyone feels very special to see their work on display!
 I tend to fill it up completely and leave the art displayed until the next theme or holiday is done at school.
-It’s also a great alternative to a paper stuck kitchen fridge!
+It’s also a great alternative to a fridge covered in taped paper.

-Ok, so kindergarten might not have homework per say, but my little one loves drawing and colouring every day.
-So to make him feel like a big boy (and avoid having our kitchen table turn into a craft drop off), I have place a toddler-friendly table in his room.
-It’s small enough to place in his room and large enough for him to spread out his drawings and have me sit with him as well.
+Granted, kindergarten doesn’t have homework, but little ones love drawing and colouring every day.
+So to make them feel like big kids (and avoid having the kitchen table turn into a craft drop off), make a place with a toddler-friendly table. they are small enough to place in a bedroom and large enough for them to spread out drawings, and have you sit with them as well.
 You can find a lot of different options for this in unexpected places.
 IKEA is a good place to check out, in the children’s furniture department.
 We had a table like this in our kitchen for years and it was perfect.
 When they get older, an adult desk will be the next step.